A Total Commitment

 The candidate should already be on a pilgrimage, willing to grow and move forward in his/her journey of faith.
 They know that God has made a difference in their life and must be able to clear their plate to give full attention to the spiritual renewal experience for its duration, including the event’s follow-up activities.

-- Meet with your pilgrim to summarize the info in Step One.
+- Meet with your pilgrim to inform them about Emmaus.
 Pray for God to give you calmness, assurance, and perseverance.
 If your Pilgrim is married, it’s best to meet with both partners to discuss the Walk to Emmaus.
 The design of the Emmaus movement is to affirm the sanctity of marriage and commitment of spouses to each other.
 Presenting the information to both partners may preclude misunderstandings and lessen divisiveness.
 Share important aspects about the walk such as…

 - Tell when, where, and the time and length of the walk.